- SPRINGTAIL BIOLOGY

 Foaming Agent: http://www.bugspraycart.com/insecticide/liquid/foaming-agent

 One of the most common locations for springtails to nest is just under the decking and cement slabs that are used to surround in ground pools.
-The only way such nests can be properly treated is to either lift the decking and treat under it or drill holes and pump the Bifen down.
+The only way such nests can be properly treated is to either lift the decking and treat under it or drill holes and pump the BIFEN down into the ground under the decking and/or tiles using the TERMITE TREATER.
 The same is true for patio slabs and walkways – particularly where the slab attaches to the home.
-Drill 1/2 inch holes and inject the Bifen for quick and complete control.
+Drill 1/2 inch holes and inject the Bifen for quick and complete control; if you’re lucky there will be gaps large enough between the tiles that will let you slowly pour the Bifen mixture into the ground which will achieve the same result with a lot less work.

 SPRINGTAIL CONTROL IN WALL VOIDS